alexherbo2/active-record.rb/README.md

 # active-record.rb

-Implementation of the [active record pattern] for educational purposes.
+A step-by-step implementation of the [active record pattern] for educational purposes.

 [Active record pattern]: https://en.wikipedia.org/wiki/Active_record_pattern

 > A memo for myself when I forget how things work.

+Send me your completed solution and I will add a link to the repository!

 ## Prerequisites